eclipse-che4z/che-che4z-lsp-for-cobol/clients/cobol-lsp-vscode-extension/README.md

 #### Syntax Coloring

 Syntax coloring is automatically enabled for copybook files with the extension `.cpy`, as long as they are used in the main COBOL file.
+You can also select the **COBOL Copybook** language mode to enable syntax coloring for copybook files.

 #### Go To Definition and Find All References